OxyNotOp/OxyNotOp/README.md

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=OxyNotOp)](https://github.com/OxyNotOp)

-Hi, I'm Oxy 😉, A NOOB, A curiouse student 👨💻 From India 🇮🇳.I like Python language 🐍, not snake lol.
-Beside's programming, I like Delicious food 🥗🌮🍣 and Doing electronics projects .
+Hi, I'm Oxy 😉, a noob and a curious student 👨💻 from India 🇮🇳.
+I like Python 🐍 (the language, not the snake, lol).
+Besides programming, I enjoy delicious food 🥗🌮🍣 and working on electronics projects.

 **Current Status**